CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 • Subsequently, central and many state governments established national parks and wildlife sanctuaries about which you have already studied.

-• The central government also announced several projects for protecting specific animals, which were gravely threatened, including the tiger, the one-horned rhinoceros, the Kashmir stag or hangul, three types of crocodiles – freshwater crocodile, saltwater crocodile and the Gharial, the Asiatic lion, and others.
+• The central government also announced several projects for protecting specific animals, that were gravely threatened, including the tiger, the one-horned rhinoceros, the Kashmir stag or hangul, three types of crocodiles – freshwater crocodile, saltwater crocodile and the Gharial, the Asiatic lion, and others.

-• Most recently, the Indian elephant, black buck (chinkara), the great Indian bustard (godawan) and the snow leopard, etc. have been given full or partial legal protection against hunting and trade throughout India.
+• Most recently, the Indian elephant, black buck (chinkara), the great Indian bustard (godawan) the snow leopard, etc. have been given full or partial legal protection against hunting and trade throughout India.

 • Under the Wildlife Act of 1980 and 1986, several hundred butterflies, moths, beetles, and one dragonfly have been added to the list of protected species.

-• In 1991, for the first-time plants were also added to the list, starting with six species.
+• In 1991, for the first time plants were also added to the list, starting with six species.

-6. explain the distribution of forests.
+6. Explain the distribution of forests.

 Ans: it is classified under the following categories.